h8d13/Vase/README.md

 > At our compute cost of having to do more frequent builds whenever something is borken.
 > Or at major releases of upstream sources which we have to track closely.

 **The twist**: A fork of archinstall that builds itself and creates, signs ISOs, and can test them directly.
 Heavily simplifed to be a starting point for both Arch and compat with Artix.
-Post-install utilties and can extended to other DE's or services (and clones itself to sudo user0's home).
+Post-install utilties and could be extended to other DE's or services (and clones itself to sudo user0's home for faster iteration).

 ## Prep